Apartheid: Vorster years

 On 6 September 1966, Verwoerd was fatally stabbed at Parliament House by parliamentary messenger Dimitri Tsafendas.
 John Vorster took office shortly after, and announced that South Africa would no longer dictate to the international community what their teams should look like.
 Although this reopened the gate for international sporting meets, it did not signal the end of South Africa's racist sporting policies.
 In 1968, Vorster went against his policy by refusing to permit Basil D'Oliveira, a Coloured South African-born cricketer, to join the English cricket team on its tour to South Africa.
 Vorster said that the side had been chosen only to prove a point, and not on merit.
 D'Oliveira was eventually included in the team as the first substitute, but the tour was cancelled.
 Protests against certain tours brought about the cancellation of a number of other visits, including that of an England rugby team touring South Africa in 1969–70.

 The first of the "White Bans" occurred in 1971 when the Chairman of the Australian Cricketing Association – Sir Don Bradman – flew to South Africa to meet Vorster.
 Vorster had expected Bradman to allow the tour of the Australian cricket team to go ahead, but things became heated after Bradman asked why Black sportsmen were not allowed to play cricket.
 Vorster stated that Blacks were intellectually inferior and had no finesse for the game.
-Bradmanthinking this ignorant and repugnantasked Vorster if he had heard of a man named Garry Sobers.
+Bradman, thinking this ignorant and repugnant, asked Vorster if he had heard of a man named Garry Sobers.
 On his return to Australia, Bradman released a short statement: "We will not play them until they choose a team on a non-racist basis."
-Bradman's views were in stark contrast to those of Australian tennis great Margaret Court, who had won the grand slam the previous year and commented about apartheid that "South Africans have this thing better organised than any other country, particularly America" and that she would "go back there any time."